Transgender History (book): Critical reception

-Clare Tebbutt reviewed Transgender History for Women's History Review, and called the book an "important [addition] to US queer history", and praised the depth of Stryker's research.
-In a review for the Gay, Lesbian, Bisexual, and Transgender Round Table, a division of the American Library Association, Morgan Gwenwald called the book a "comprehensive overview of American transgender history from the mid-twentieth century to the present", that would be an "important addition to any gender studies, gay/lesbian studies or women’s studies collection."
+Clare Tebbutt reviewed Transgender History for Women's History Review, called the book an "important [addition] to US queer history", and praised the depth of Stryker's research.
+In a review for the Gay, Lesbian, Bisexual, and Transgender Round Table, a division of the American Library Association, Morgan Gwenwald called the book a "comprehensive overview of American transgender history from the mid-twentieth century to the present", that would be an "important addition to any gender studies, gay/lesbian studies or women's studies collection."
 Reese C. Kelly, writing for GLQ: A Journal of Lesbian and Gay Studies, described the book as an "engaging introduction to transgender history and activism" that is able to remain accessible to a wide public audience, even though its length of less than 200 pages ensures that it cannot be considered the "definitive text" on the subject.
 Kelly also approved of the extensive background and resources the book gives to its readers, namely a "theoretically informed analysis, a reader's guide to steer discussion and research, and a sizeable list of sources and additional resources".

 In a review for the journal Archivaria, Carrie Schmidt said that the book was a "well-researched, highly detailed, yet inherently complicated recounting of the history of the transgender movement in the United States" and that it was "informative without being dry, provided that the reader has an interest in feminism, gender, sexuality, [and] social issues".
 Polare magazine's Tracie O'Keefe noted that while Transgender History is a "very digestible volume" that acts as a "pocket-sized read of American trans history for those who are not academics because it reads so easily", it is also "an academic reference because it is well referenced".
 O'Keefe also stated their disappointment that the history of transgender identities in Native American culture was not explored in the book.
-Transgender History was recommended highly by Choice magazine reviewer K. Gedge, who added that the "sources, suggested readings, reader's guide, many short profiles of activists, publications, organizations, films, and Web sites" included in the book all encouraged readers to "research the topic more fully".
+Transgender History was recommended highly by Choice magazine reviewer K. Gedge.
+Gedge added that the "sources, suggested readings, reader's guide, many short profiles of activists, publications, organizations, films, and Web sites" included in the book all encouraged readers to "research the topic more fully".